Individual Development Awards Program

 - Whether the employee is presenting a paper or formally participating.
 If presenting a paper, the title of the paper and nature of the presentation must be provided.

 - A letter of acceptance of the paper being presented or other proposal.
-If acceptance is pending, the Campus Professional Development Committee should be notified of its receipt as soon as possible.
+If acceptance is pending, the Campus Professional Development Committee should be notified of its receipt as soon as possible, but no later than two weeks prior to the date of the project or activity.

 - How this project or activity will further the employee's professional development or otherwise assist in preparing for advancement.

-There is no requirement to submit a Program Evaluation to the JLMC.
+There is no requirement to submit a Program Evaluation to the NYS/UUP JLMC Office.
 Each Campus Professional Development Committee determines the type of evaluation to be submitted to the Campus Professional Development Committee upon completion of the project or activity.

 The General Program Information section provides information pertaining to the disbursement of New York State/United University Professions Joint Labor-Management Committees' funds, including application follow-up, acknowledgement of committee funds, expenditure limitations, reimbursement of expenditures, equipment policy, and contacts.